Pro Football Reference Blog

 Career

-Four men in history have been selected to the Pro Bowl at least a dozen times during their careers.
+Four offensive linemen in history have been selected to the Pro Bowl at least a dozen times during their careers.
 This is a true testament to their consistently high level of play, staying healthy and surviving the rigors of an NFL season year after year.
 Perhaps this category guides us to the best offensive linemen in NFL history.

 Jim Otto

-James Edwin Otto (Double O)
+James Edwin Otto (Double O or Mr. Raider)

 Position: C